cornelius/awesome-open-source/README.md

 * [Open source and AI-assisted development: navigating the legal issues ](https://www.redhat.com/en/blog/ai-assisted-development-and-open-source-navigating-legal-issues) - Pragmatic recommendations how to handle AI generated code in open source contributions from a legal point of view
+* [Responnsible Use of Generative AI](https://www.debian.org/vote/2026/vote_002#texte) - Debian's AI policy as of 2026-28-08, a reasonable and pragmatic view, could set an example

 ## Using